frenetic-lang/tutorials/NetKATFirewall/index.md

    then $forwarding
    else drop
 ~~~

+Then you should modify the firewall to only allow ICMP traffic between
+hosts `10.0.0.3` and `10.0.0.4`.

 Type this policy into a file `Firewall3.ml` in the
 `netkat-tutorial-workspace` directory and test it in Mininet.
 Note